Self-care

 4. Reframe your experience

-Reframing is an emotion regulation strategy where you interpret a stressful situation in a different and often more positive perspective.
+Reframing is an emotion regulation strategy where you interpret a stressful situation from a different and often more positive perspective.
 As a result, you understand that there is more than one point of view.
 This can help you prevent getting stuck in one emotion and instead boost overall emotional well-being.
 You can practice reevaluating situations by listing things that are good as a positive –

 • How is this an opportunity to grow?